khutchuasopi-ops/Qa-Manual-Testing-Portfolio/05-AI-Writing-Workspace-QA/Bug-Reports/BUG-006-poster-save-delay.md

-# BUG-006 — Poster Save Is Delayed or Unresponsive
+# BUG-006 — Save Poster Action Delayed / Unresponsive

-## Title
+## Summary

-Save Poster action is delayed and does not update the poster immediately
+The **Save Poster** action does not respond immediately after a new poster image is selected.
+The user can click the button multiple times without receiving a visible response, while the poster is updated only after a noticeable delay.

 ## Preconditions

-- User is logged in.
-- A project/manuscript exists.
+* User has access to an existing Project / Manuscript.
-- The user has access to Poster editing.
+* The Project has an existing Poster / Cover.
-- A new poster image has been selected.
+* User is able to edit the Poster.

-## Steps to Reproduce
+## Steps

-1. Open a project/manuscript.
+1. Open a Project / Manuscript.
-2. Navigate to Poster editing.
+2. Select **Edit**.
+3. Open the **Upload** option.
-3. Select or upload a new poster image.
+4. Select a new poster image.
-4. Click `Save Poster`.
+5. Click **Save Poster**.
-5. Observe the poster immediately after clicking the button.
+6. Observe the result immediately after clicking.
-6. Wait for some time and observe the poster again.
+7. Wait and observe the Poster again.

+## Actual Result

+After clicking **Save Poster**, the action does not respond immediately.

+The Poster does not update immediately, and clicking the **Save Poster** button multiple times does not provide clear feedback that the save operation is being processed.

+After some time, the Poster is eventually updated with the new image.

 ## Expected Result

-The selected poster image should be saved immediately after clicking `Save Poster`.
+After clicking **Save Poster**:

+* The save operation should start immediately.
+* The user should receive clear feedback that the save is in progress or has completed.
-The updated poster should be displayed without a significant delay.
+* The new Poster should be displayed after the save is completed.

-## Actual Result
-The `Save Poster` action appears unresponsive after clicking.

-The selected image is not applied immediately.

-After some time, the poster is eventually updated.

-## Priority
-Medium
+* The user should not need to click the **Save Poster** button multiple times to trigger the operation.

 ## Severity

-Major
+**Medium**

 ## Environment

-- Environment: Staging / Preview
-- Testing type: Manual QA
-- Area: Poster
+**Staging / Preview**

-## Evidence
+## Related Test Case

-Screen recording showing the selected image, the Save Poster action, delayed update, and final poster state.
+**TC-020 — Verify Save Poster Action**

 ## Status

-Open
+**Open**

+## Reproduction

+**Reproduced during manual testing.**

+## Notes

+The issue is related to delayed save behavior rather than a complete failure of the Save Poster functionality.

+The new Poster was eventually updated, but the lack of immediate response or clear save feedback can make the user believe that the action was not registered and may lead to repeated clicks.